Best Products UK

 Excellent

 The NordicTrack Studio Cycle S22i is the premium screen-led bike most UK reviewers rank above the Echelon and Bowflex.
 The 22-inch HD touchscreen rotates 360° (so you can use it for the iFit yoga and strength classes too), and iFit's instructor-led rides physically auto-adjust your incline and resistance.
-T3 rate it 'the closest a UK home gets to a Peloton experience'.
-The cost: a 30-day iFit trial, then £39/month.
+T3 and other UK reviewers consistently describe it as the closest a UK home gets to a Peloton experience.
+The cost: a 30-day iFit trial, then an iFit subscription (check current pricing with iFit).

 Why we love it